 There are different variations to Kashmiri Naan.
 I have seen it made as both wheat based paratha or as naan, made with all purpose flour (maida) and baking powder, instead of yeast.
 The dough is also sometimes enriched with eggs.
 Even the fillings can have variety with or without paneer, yet the required item is glace cherries.

-The glace cherries may seem like a unique ingredient, however, when you consider Kashmir’s proximity to Russia, it’s natural for the cuisine to have a few influences from Russian cuisine.
+The glace cherries may seem like a unique ingredient, however, when you consider Kashmir’s proximity to Russia, it’s natural for the cuisine to include Russian elements, as mentioned above.
 These cherries are often used in Russian sweet breads.

 - 2 cups all purpose flour

 - pinch aof salt

 - 1/2 cup milk

 - 2 tablespoons golden raisins chopped

 - 1/8 teaspoon ground cumin